 This statement sets out our approach to modern slavery.
-For more information on McKinsey's approach to social responsibility, please visit our Social Responsibility page or see our 2022 ESG Report.
+For more information see our 2023 ESG Report.

 Our firm

 McKinsey is a global management consulting firm committed to partnering with organizations to accelerate sustainable and inclusive growth.
 We work with clients across the private, public and social sectors to solve complex problems and create positive change for all stakeholders.
 To do that, we operate a "one firm" global partnership that fully embodies our values and our high standards of ethical conduct and social and environmental responsibility.